Zodi-ark/Final-Fantasy-Tactics-The-War-of-the-Lions-Texture-Pack/README.md

 - Fixed intro card vignette.

 ### `v1.1`
-- Added intial support for US and modded copies of of the game.
+- Added intial support for US and modded copies of the game.

 ### `v1.0`
 - ~80% of all UI Elements have been altered.